 How to Move Up to Your Next Home with Ease – Week 5

-This article is for those move-up buyers who plan to buy their new home first, and then sell their current home, but it can be more difficult to do when it comes to financing.
-A lender must approve you to buy first, and you’re not required to sell your current home in order to finance your next one.
+Many move-up buyers would rather buy their new home first, and then sell their current home, but it can be more difficult to do when it comes to financing.
+A lender must approve you to buy first, and that way you’re not required to sell your current home in order to finance your next one.

-I’ll cover everything you need to know to make sure you don’t end up with two homes at the same time (at least for too long!), and today’s article gives you a rundown of what to expect.
+However, you want to make sure you don’t end up with two homes at the same time (at least for too long!), and today’s article gives you a rundown of what to expect.

-But first, make sure you have completely read through this previous article in my 5-week series — The Big Move-Up Buyer Question: How Do You Buy and Sell at the Same Time?
+Before you go any further, make sure you have completely read through this previous article in the series – The Big Move-Up Buyer Question: How Do You Buy and Sell at the Same Time?
 It will help you confirm that “buying first” is the route you can and will take to move-up to your next home.

 Meet with a Lender for Approval